-On MICL, whilst there were some short term impacts on its investment and liquidity, the main effects of the pandemic were a reduction in GWP as dealers closed during the lockdown periods and a reduction in claims frequency across all products as vehicle usage levels decreased.
-Stress and scenario testing has taken place throughout the pandemic including regular analyses of the potential impact on MICL's SCR.
-The Directors remain confident that MICL will continue to operate successfully as the country emerges from the pandemic, but will continue to utlise stress and scenario testing to support its future actions.
+On MICL, while there were some short-term impacts on its investment and liquidity, the main effects were a reduction in Gross Written Premium (GWP) from pre-pandemic years as dealers closed during the lockdown periods, and a reduction in claims frequency across all products as vehicle usage levels decreased.
+This reduction in GWP has been exacerbated on certain products by the global supply issues relating to semi-conductor chips impacting on new vehicle production.

+Stress and scenario testing has taken place throughout the pandemic, including regular analyses of the potential impact on MICL's SCR.
+MICL's Board remains confident that MICL will continue to operate successfully as the country emerges from the pandemic and will continue to utilise stress and scenario testing to support its future governance and decision making.

 Assessment of potential causes for a large one-off loss event suggests that discussed risk events are not anticipated to result in a loss of such magnitude as to reduce the AIL Group's Solvency Ratio to 100%.
 Given the maintenance of a 100% SCR Solvency Ratio after incorporating this stress scenario, it would indicate that the AIL Group could continue to honour its obligations through an additional 1 in 200 event level stress.
+Both AEL and MICl have Board approved Resolution and Recovery Plans which highlight various management actions that the companies would execute in the event of a stress event resulting in the deterioration of the capital solvency ratios below certain predetermined targets.